 A friendly respect of the singular artistic achievements connects Arnulf Rainer with Georg Baselitz.
 Therefore, it seems reasonable to present works by Georg Baselitz from the Collection Frieder Burda parallel to the major Arnulf Rainer retrospective in order to contrast and compare the work of both artists.

 Baselitz, one of the greatest painters of our time, is one of the best-represented artists in the collection with thirteen paintings and two sculptures, which poignantly demonstrate Baselitz’s artistic development since 1963.
 Baselitz enhances adherence to the depiction in painting by turning the canvas 180 degrees.
 Perception is diverted from the depiction and is increasingly turned toward the manner of representation and of painting.
 It is not so much what is shown, but rather they way in which the artist understands how to express oneself through the medium of painting that make the paintings of Baselitz a unique visual experience.

-HEINZ MACK: THE RELIEFS
+HEINZ MACK: LIGHT SHADOW

 May 16 – September 20, 2015

 In 2015, the major summer exhibition will focus on the reliefs in the oeuvre of Heinz Mack (*1931), cofounder of the group ZERO.
 Mack is a multiple participant of documenta and represented Germany at the 1970 Biennale in Venice.
 The central theme of his multifaceted work is light.
 His abstract objects and images are media toward this end.
 Heinz Mack reveals unimagined possibilities by means of light—especially in his reliefs.